Gather Here. Go Far

 Strategies for Developing Effective Program Learning Outcomes

 Drafting student learning outcomes is an iterative process that may require several versions to capture the true essence of core ideas.
 Prior to developing or revising program PLOs, the program’s leader and/or program staff may wish to meet with assessment staff.
-The Executive Director of Planning and Assessment and College Student Learning Assessment Coordinator are available to assist.
+Your College Student Learning Assessment Coordinator is available to assist.

 Questions to Consider When Drafting PLOs: